ikr/ikr.su-blog/_posts/2018-11-27-decoding-strings-into-typescript-enums.markdown

   - decode
 ---

-Staying in a relatively safe realm of the TypeScript code, with strict null checks, is all fine and dandy.
+Staying in a relatively safe realm of TypeScript code, with strict null checks, is all fine and dandy.
 Sometimes though one has to deal with the cruel outside world: JSON from the server or from the localStorage, user input, URL route parameters, and so on.
 Then we have to shoehorn the uncontrolled chaos from the outside into our nice algebraic type system which strives to making the impossible states unrepresentable.
 Here's a simple example: an enumeration of Languages.

 {% highlight typescript %}
-enum Language {
+enum Language { DE, FR, IT, EN }
-  DE = "de",
-  FR = "fr",
-  IT = "it",
-  EN = "en"
-}
 {% endhighlight %}

 That's a handy thing to define, because, if you write a function returning some localized text, and